brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 meterpreter >
 ```

-You will now have reverse shell.
+You have now established a Meterpreter session.

 ### PRIVILEGE ESCALATION - ENUM